Upgrade to a New Version

 Confirmation that your license is being loaded correctly is always logged to the Webserver's main error log.
-If you use tail or a text editor to examine it when the server is reloaded you will see it print a status message in the log file that the license has been successfully loaded, if it has not been able to read it or there is an issue with the license itself this will also be logged.
-Once you have confirmed it is being loaded successfully and the license is indeed the correct one, you should try to access a manifest to further confirm that the license and origin are continuing to provide the required license options.
+If you use tail or a text editor to examine this when the server is reloaded you will see it print a status message in the log file stating the license has been successfully loaded, if it has not been able to read it or there is an issue with the license itself this will also be logged.
+Once you have confirmed it is being loaded successfully and the license is indeed the correct one, you should try to access a manifest to further confirm the license and origin are continuing to provide the required license options.

 A full list of functionality that has been added in each release revision is kept here, you should be able to find the set of changes between your current release and the release you wish to upgrade to.

 The release notes are made live when a new release is made public along with any additional documentation covering the changes or new features in the release.

 On Linux the mp4split package contains libfmp4 which is used by both the webserver module and unified_capture.
 On Windows unified_capture is a standalone executable.